zenml-io/zenml/docs/book/resources/global_config.md

 ---
-description: What is the global ZenML config?
+description: What is the global ZenML config
 ---

 # The Global Config